MagdK/portfolio_nextjs/works/begame-design-system/begame-design-system.md

 - Facilitating a smooth handoff between design and development

 ## Tools
-Sketch, Zeplin, BootstrapVue, Material Icons, Jira
+Sketch, Zeplin, BootstrapVue, Material Icons, Confluence, Jira

 ## Duration
 The foundational work on the design system took approximately two months.
 I then continued to maintain and refine the system over the following two years, adapting it to new product requirements and feedback.